Fred K. Conn

 After his death, Mr. Conn's long-time accountant and business manager David Frye became president.
 David Frye served with board members selected by Mr. Conn for many years.
-Today the Foundation board, made up of local community leaders, maintains a commitment to the vision of Fred K. Conn and his legacy of caring for the children of Tampa.
+Today, the Foundation board is made up of local community leaders and maintains a commitment to the vision of Fred K. Conn and his legacy of caring for the children of Tampa.

 Building levees against the rising waters

 In the spring of 1927, more than 4,000 of Tampa's faithful surged to hear the thunderous preaching of flamboyant revivalist Billy Sunday.
 Throughout his fist-swinging salvos, a rain storm poured steadily outside, making mud flats of the dirt streets.